 In some situations, it is important to know how many Attributes a character can activate at one time and how quickly he or she can activate the Attribute.
-Innate Attributes, such as Armour or Superstrength, are considered always active, unless the character selects a Restriction Defect (see page 63) whereby the Attribute is not always active.
+Innate Attributes, such as Armour or Superstrength, are considered always active, unless the character selects a Restriction Defect (see page 94) whereby the Attribute is not always active.
 Powers which must be activated but do not usually require a dice roll, such as Force Field, can be activated at a rate of one per Initiative starting on the character's Initiative roll; these activations do not require the character to use an action.
-Attributes that must be activated and do require a dice roll demand focus, and thus the character must spend one or more actions to activate the Attribute.
-A character can have any number of Attributes active at any moment, though GMs may wish to impose penalties if the character is focusing on too many things.
+Attributes that must be activated and do require a dice roll demand focus, and thus the character can have any number of Attributes active at any moment, though GMs may wish to impose penalties if the character is focusing on too many things.
 It is usually obvious which Attributes fall into which category, but the final classification is at the Game Master's discretion.